That Weed in Your Driveway Is One of the World's Most Medicinal Plants

 Use a Plantain Poultice to Treat:

 Start with a cup of fresh broadleaf plantain leaves.
 Thoroughly wash the leaves and place them in a heat-proof container with a lid.
 Boil two cups of water and pour it over the leaves.
 Cover and let the leaves steep until the container is room temperature.

 Drink 1-2 cups of plantain tea per day to help alleviate the conditions below.
-Can also be used to rinse wounds before and after applying a poultice.
-Can be refrigerated for up to 2 weeks.
+It can also be used to rinse wounds before and after applying a poultice.
+Plantain tea can be refrigerated for up to 2 weeks.

 Use Plantain Tea to Alleviate:

 - Mouth ulcers

 - Respiratory infection

 - And as a rinse for wounds and skin irritations